tytydraco/yessleep/out/I_found_every_girlfriend_Ive_ever_had_lined_up_dead_on_my_living_room_floor_Final.md

 I was standing in a back alley behind a large townhouse.
 It was the kind of house landlords rent out to several students at a time.
 Even in the gloom I could see the open window on the second floor.
 I climbed a sturdy drainpipe and managed to slip inside.

 I found myself in an empty bedroom.
-There was only one thing to do.
-I climbed under the duvet and cried myself into an exhausted sleep.
+I crawled under the blanket strewn across the bed and cried myself into an exhausted sleep.

 *